 Worried about your expenses?
-Study in Finland Scholarships may help.
-Various universities in Finland, as well as other entities, offer international students a number of scholarships which can not only help them with the tuition fees but also with their living costs.
+Studying in Finland Scholarships may help.
+Various universities in Finland, as well as other entities, offer international students several scholarships which can not only help them with the tuition fees but also with their living costs.
 Programs like Helsinki Scholarship Program and Oulu Scholarship foundations are great examples of that.
-For some countries, the government also offers scholarships to students who want to study abroad.
+In some countries, the government also offers scholarships to students who want to study abroad.
 Make sure you look for all the possible options before applying for a course to study in Finland.

 How to Apply for a Finnish student visa

 International students who want to study in Finland will need a student visa or a Finnish residence permit.
 This is issued for one or four years based on the duration of the program.
 Students must be enrolled in courses in Universities in Finland for more than 90 days.
 To obtain it, you will need some of the supporting documents along with the filled visa application form.
 They are:

 • Acceptance Letter from the Finnish University.